 Severance pay is subject to ordinary income tax.
 The amount of severance pay is added to your other income in the month and taxed at 15%.

-If you want to be sure what amount of severance pay you are entitled to, the severance pay calculator can help you by entering the length of employment and other data to calculate an indicative amount.
+If you want to be sure of the amount of severance pay you are entitled to, the severance pay calculator can help you by entering the length of employment and other data to calculate an indicative amount.

 The basic rule is that an employee is not entitled to severance pay if he or she resigns or resigns during the probationary period.
 There is no entitlement to severance pay even if the employee works under a performance or employment agreement.